 Rabbits don’t absolutely need treats, but they are a fun way to gain the trust of your new pet rabbit by giving them something yummy.
 Just make sure to only give your rabbit treats in moderation.
 About 1 teaspoon of treats per pound of your rabbit’s body weight is the maximum that you should give your rabbit.

 The best types of treats for rabbits are actually fresh or dried fruits and vegetables.
 You can cut them up into little pieces to make sure you don’t give your rabbit too much.
-I like to get dried fruit treats at Small Pet Select because I know they don’t include any added sugar or preservatives that wouldn’t be good for rabbits to eat. (and don’t forget to take 15% off your order by following this link)
+I like to get dried banana treats at Small Pet Select because I know they don’t include any added sugar or preservatives that wouldn’t be good for rabbits to eat. (and don’t forget to take 15% off your order by using the code BUNNYLADY)

 Rabbits need lots of toys to keep them occupied and to keep their teeth trimmed down.
 You’ll want to get (or make) toys that let your rabbit use their natural instincts to chew, dig and forage.
 Natural wooden and hay-based toys are great for rabbit teeth.
 While grass mats are good for digging.
 Puzzle toys with hidden treats are great for rabbit foraging instincts.